Shingle Stain Cocktail Recipe

 Method

-1. Add dark rum, rhum agricole, grenadine, lime juice, allspice liqueur, bitters, and cubed ice to a shaker.
+1. Add dark rum, rhum agricole, grenadine, lime juice, allspice liqueur, and bitters to a shaker.

 Pin Recipe